 The city manager's written Request for Advisory Opinion (hereafter, "Request") focuses on Commissioner Host's actions concerning Birmingham Plan 2040, a proposed master plan for the physical development of the community.
-His actions particularly included written and video social media posts and correspondence to constituents.
+His actions were taken particularly throughincluded written and video social media posts and in correspondence to constituents.
 As one of seven elected members of the Birmingham City Commission, Commissioner Host will vote for or against the plan.
 Core to the city manager's Request is the concern that Commissioner Host's comments ahead of that vote reflect bias, interfere with the proper function of government, and could result in a conflict of interest.

 The Board finds that some of Commissioner's Host's conduct fell short of what the Code of Ethics requires.
-Some of his communications about the 2040 Plan contained misstatements of fact, and all of them failed to identify whether he was speaking in his official or private capacity.
-The Board also finds, however, that Commissioner Host later corrected or withdrew most of the communications containing those misstatements.
-Through this opinion, the Board offers advice to Commissioner Host and other city commissioners on more closely conforming to the Code of Ethics-both as to how they not only must conform to the Code's minimum requirements, but how they can exceed those minimum requirements and fulfill the hope expressed in the Code that the conduct of public officials meet the highest ethical standards.
+Some of his communications about the 2040 Plan contained misstatements of fact, and all of them failed to identify whether he was speaking in his official or private capacity, and tended to affect governmental action outside of proper channels.
+The Board also finds, however, that Commissioner Host later corrected or withdrew most of the communications containing those non-conformities misstatements.
+Through this opinion, the Board offers advice to Commissioner Host and other city commissioners on more closely conforming to the Code of Ethics.-both as to how they not only must conform to the Code's minimum requirements, but how they can exceed those minimum requirements and fulfill the hope expressed in the Code that the conduct of public officials meet the highest ethical standards.